projnanda/projnanda/upgrade_or_switch.md

 ## Challenges in Scaling

-As we consider the transition to an Internet of AI Agents, three categories of scaling challenges emerge: addressing & routing, real-time trust propagation, and governance—each a critical 'crossover point' where legacy web systems begin to fail.
+As we consider the transition to an Internet of AI Agents, three categories of scaling challenges emerge: addressing & routing, real-time trust propagation, and governanceâ€”each a critical 'crossover point' where legacy web systems begin to fail.

 ### Known Unknowns